nncsang/Hadoop-Cube-MRCube/README.md

 MRCube
 ======
-In this project, I implemented MRCube algorithm in **"Distributed Cube Materialization on Holistic Measures"** of Arnab Nandi, Cong Yu, Philip Bohannon, Raghu Ramakrishnan.
+In this project, I implemented MRCube algorithm in **"Distributed Cube Materialization on Holistic Measures"** of *Arnab Nandi, Cong Yu, Philip Bohannon, Raghu Ramakrishnan*.

 Summary
 ======